 GEM offers paid internships each year exclusively for GEMgirls.
-Our positions are: Outreach Summer Intern who helps to foster a community amongst the GEMgirls, and Communications Intern who writes blog posts and social media posts.
+Our positions include: Outreach Summer Intern who helps to foster a community amongst the GEMgirls, and Communications Intern who writes blog posts and social media posts.

 How to apply

-Girls and professional women apply online through the GEM website for the opportunity to become a GEMgirl and a GEM mentor.
+Girls and professional women apply online below for the opportunity to become a GEMgirl and a GEM mentor.

 The application process has two rounds: